Decide When Rules Evaluate

 Product rules that use “Edit” for evaluation event are meant to provide real-time feedback to sales reps.
 Reps make a change, a rule runs, and they see something happen.
 This is a great feature, when used in moderation.
 Too many rules running too often makes for a bad user experience.

 Thankfully, rules with the Edit event don’t actually evaluate every time an edit occurs, only when certain edits occur.
 And you get to decide which edits call for evaluation.
-For example, you might have two configuration attributes but only the first is tied to any rules.
-To make the first one trigger rule evaluation, all you do is check the box named “Apply Immediately” on the Configuration Attribute record.
+For example, you might have a bundle with 20 options, but only one is tied to a rule.
+In that case, you'd only want the rule to run if that one specific option is selected or unselected (or in other words, edited).
+To tell CPQ to evaluate "Edit" rules when a specific option is selected or unselected, check the "Apply Immediately" checkbox on the option record.

 Finally, there’s one last way to tell CPQ to evaluate all edit-event product rules: the Apply Rules button.
 This allows your sales reps to make many changes that CPQ might need to evaluate, then CPQ evaluates all edit-event rules at once.